opensovereigncloud/docs/docs/iaas/usage-guides/networking.md

 In the IronCore API, a `NATGateway` (Network Address Translation Gateway) facilitates outbound internet connectivity in private subnets, ensuring that instances in private subnets can access external services without exposing them to unauthorized inbound traffic.

-It is a critical network service that provides secure and controlled internet access for private resources in the IronCore infrastructure.
-It is enforced by the underlying IronCore's network plugin called <a href="https://github.com/ironcore-dev/ironcore-net/blob/main/apinetlet/controllers/natgateway_controller.go"> ironcore-net </a>

 ### Example NATGateway Resource